UrMango/KingTacToe/README.md

 # **KingTacToe**
 ### A Story-driven Multiplayer Tic Tac toe

-> A game without a story, is like a game that isn't fun
+> A game without a story, is just not fun